cameronmore/butter-vscode/README.md

 # Butter VS Code

-This is a VS Code extension for the Butter language.
+This is a VS Code extension for the Butter language, written by AI.

 It currently provides: